 Melissa Bernard is a Director at Emet.
 Mrs. Bernard joined Emet in November 2018 and brings over 13 years of experience in multifamily real estate asset management and property operations, with a specialization in student housing.
 Her primary responsibilities at Emet include selecting and overseeing property management companies, evaluating underwriting assumptions, crafting, and executing asset repositioning plans, and optimizing property operations.

 Prior to joining Emet, Mrs. Bernard served as the Director of Operations for Aspen Heights Partners where she was responsible for the management, staffing, and financial performance of 34 student housing properties containing over 20,000 beds.
-While at Aspen Heights, Mrs. Bernard played a pivotal role in the firm’s first acquisition with an institutional partner, the success of which led to a large value-add portfolio.
-In addition, she was directly responsible for the acquisition of Grand Campus Living from Lincoln Property Group which added 13 assets to the Aspen Heights portfolio.
+While at Aspen Heights, Mrs. Bernard played a pivotal role in the firm’s first acquisition with an institutional partner, which led to a large value-add portfolio.
+In addition, she was directly responsible for the acquisition of a large portfolio encompassing 13 assets and over 3,000 beds.
 She also assisted with the sourcing, due diligence, acquisition and exit strategy for over 12 transactions.